 - Basic information about the Grand Celebration Helicopter Tour

 - Helpful Tips & Things to Remember

 - Did you like this post?
 Pin it for later or share with your friends and family!

 Related: Read about my Best of USA Contiki experience here!

-The aspect that stood out to me with this tour, was the fact that New York City and Las Vegas were included in the itinerary.
-Visiting New York City had been a childhood dream of mine, and I wanted to return to Las Vegas because the last time I had visited, I wasn’t 21 yet!
-That obviously meant I couldn’t fully enjoy what Las Vegas was all about.
+The aspect that stood out to me most with this tour, was the fact that New York City and Las Vegas were included in the itinerary.
+Visiting New York City had been a childhood dream of mine, and I wanted to return to Las Vegas since the last time I had visited, I wasn’t 21 yet!
+That meant I couldn’t fully enjoy what Las Vegas was all about.
 So I was definitely ready to head back and party Vegas style!

 Contiki Tours offer a wide range of extras that are available for an added cost.
 One of those extras, was the Grand Celebration Helicopter Tour.
-This is an incredible helicopter tour over the Grand Canyon, with a champagne lunch at the bottom!
+This is an incredible helicopter tour over the Grand Canyon, with a champagne lunch at the bottom.
 As soon as I saw the tour listed on our available extras, I immediately knew I wanted to do it.
 The Grand Canyon is incredible, and I definitely think it’s one of those must-see-before-you-die landmarks.
 It’s difficult to explain just how surreal it feels to be there, so you’ll just have to book a tour for yourself!

 The Grand Celebration Helicopter Tour: Exploring the Grand Canyon From the Sky!